 It is March 11, 2020.
 I’m sitting with my friends at our lunch table as usual, when the director of our high school announces that we will not have school for the next two weeks.
 This new virus called COVID-19 gave us some unexpected “vacations.”
 What could possibly go wrong?

-At first, I thought that a couple days off from school was the best thing that could happen to me and my friends.
+At first, I thought that a couple days off from school was the best thing that could happen to my friends and me.
 I recall how all of my high school cheered at the announcement.
 Little did we know that it was the start of a pandemic that would be present in our lives for more than two years.

 COVID-19 came into our lives and changed the way things go in many aspects of our lives.
 Not only was school moved remotely for more than a year, but most jobs that were not considered “essential” got paused for months, eventually causing an economical crisis.
 This crisis impacted many families across the whole world, and it is something that will be marked in history.